danwwagner/KSURCTJavaCode/README.md

 * The B key will decrease the robot hand's angle by a large amount.
 * The V key will decrease the robot hand's angle by a small amount.
 * The R key causes the robot to initiate the ramp climb sequence.
+* The P key will increase the throttle on the right motor.
 * The I key will increase the throttle on the left motor.
+* The Q key will decrease the throttle on the left motor.
-* The P key will increase the throttle on the right motor.
+* The E key will decrease the throttle on the right motor.

 #### Events
 * In the case of a disconnection from the robot, the GUI will display an error message and allow a retry.